felipec/sharness/README.md

 Sharness
 ========

-Sharness is a portable shell library to write, run, and analyze automated tests.
+Sharness is a portable shell library to write, run, and analyze automated tests for Unix programs.
 Since all tests output TAP, the [Test Anything Protocol], they can be run with any TAP harness.

 Sharness was derived from the [Git] project - see [README.git] for the original documentation.